civboot/civboot/blog/0013-civboot-languages.md

              [A, B, -, -]       shift=2
               |  |
  /-----------/   |
-A[1, 2, 3, 4]    B[5, 6, -, -]  shift = 0
+A[1, 2, 3, 4]    B[5, 6, -, -]  shift=0
 ```

 There was already a sparse value at 5.
-Therefore the subnode was allocated and
+Therefore the subnode is allocated and
-index 5 and 6 were moved into it.
+index 5 and 6 are moved into it.

 Now let's say we want to add index 1,000,000 (a 20 bit value)